Spectral Unmixing of Hyperspectral Images Based on Block Sparse Structure: Introduction

 Remote sensing is the science of collecting and interpreting information from objects without physical contact with the scene.
 One of the modern technologies in remote sensing is hyperspectral imaging.
 Hyperspectral sensors have the capability of recording electromagnetic energy reflected on the surface of objects in very narrow spectral bands \cite{landgrebe2003signal}.

 Today, hyperspectral imaging has been transformed from sparse research into a promising tool.
 The spectral information produced by advanced hyperspectral imaging instruments has given rise to new insights in a variety of applications such as: monitoring urban and environmental processes, preventing and observing destructive factors including weather detection, environmental hazard detection, oil spill monitoring and other types of chemical contamination \cite{XU201754}.
 Advanced hyperspectral instruments such as NASA’s Airborne Visible Infrared Imaging Spectrometer (AVIRIS) are able to cover the wavelengths from 400 to 2500 nm containing more than 200 spectral channels with spectral resolution of less than 10 nm \cite{henrot2016dynamical}.
-Each pixel vector in the resulting stack of images (See Figure~\ref{fig:hyper}) represents a spectral signature that characterizes the underlying materials within that limited area \cite{iordache2011sparse}.
+Each pixel vector in the resulting stack of images represents a spectral signature that characterizes the underlying materials within that limited area \cite{iordache2011sparse}.
+Figure~\ref{fig:hyper}.(a) shows RGB image of AVIRIS Cuprite dataset using three bands (40, 20, 10) and Figure~\ref{fig:hyper}.(b) illustrates 3D hypercube of this dataset using 188 bands after removing noisy and water absorption channels.
+The figures are generated using Spectral Python (SPy)\footnote{www.spectralpython.net} module.

 There are different assumptions regarding the type of spectral mixing.
 Based on these assumptions, different mixing models have been proposed, which are divided into linear and nonlinear models: